-Overall there is compelling and robust evidence of a gender gap in financial literacy across countries with different financial market development and institutional set up.
+Overall there is compelling and robust evidence of a gender gap in financial literacy across countries with different financial market development and institutional setup as well as different social and cultural contexts.
 The difference between women and men is strikingly similar across countries.